BrianWhelanDublin/milestone-project-3/README.md

       </div>

   - #### Update account.
-    - The update account page contains a form to allow the user to update their account information.
+    - The updated account page contains a form to allow the user to update their account information.
     - Upon opening the form details will be prefilled with information from the database.
     - Here they can also add a bio about themselves.
     - They can also add a user image.
-    - The user image is sent to cloudinary and the response url is then stored in the database including sizing paramaters.
+    - The user image is sent to Cloudinary and the response URL is then stored in the database including sizing parameters.

     - <div float="left">